OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 Before OpenNebula 5.0, when doing reservations of Virtual Networks with VLAN isolation, but without the VLAN_ID parameter, the VLAN_ID of the reservation and of the parent network where not the space, meaning that they were isolated from one another.
 This behaviour has been fixed in OpenNebula >= 5.0: the reservation will inherit the same VLAN_ID as the parent.
 Note that this will affect only newly created Virtual Machines, the old ones will exhibit the old behaviour.

+The old ``fw`` driver has been removed from OpenNebula (it was deprecated in OpenNebual 4.12).
+If you are still using it, we recommended that you remove those VMs.
+After the upgrade to 5.0, OpenNebula will not create/modify/remove any of the iptables rules related to the ``fw`` driver.
+The database migration utility ``onedb`` will detect if you still have any VMs using this functionality.
+In any case, please switch to :ref:`Security Groups <security_groups>` which deliver more functionality than the old ``fw`` driver.

 Sunstone
 --------------------------------------------------------------------------------